The ribbon category of representations of a crossed module: A Hopf algebra to represent a crossed module of groups

 \subsection{The construction}

-In his book \cite{K}, Kassel gives a way to form new Hopf algebras from previous ones and actions that respect the structures.
+In \cite{K}, C. Kassel explains how to form Hopf algebras from a pair of Hopf algebras and suitable actions.
 The Drinfeld quantum double of any Hopf algebra is such an example of Hopf algebra.
-A semi-direct product of group is a fitting context.
-This will be a generalization of the construction of the Drinfeld quantum double of a group.
-We will in this section use the theorems proved in \cite{K} to construct an explicit Hopf algebra $D(G,H)$ that will contain both $\Kk G$ (the group algebra of $G$ over $\Kk$) and $\Kk[H]$ the dual of $\Kk H$, for a crossed module of groups $(G,H\mu, \gamma) $ such that $H$ is finite, as well as the relations between the two.
+In this section, we use some results from \cite{K} to construct an explicit quasi-triangular Hopf algebra $D(\xX)$ from a crossed module of finite groups $\xX=(G,X\mu, \partial)$.
+This Hopf algebra $D(\xX)$ will contain both $\Kk G$, the group algebra of $G$ over $\Kk$, and $\Kk^X$, the dual of $\Kk X$, as well as the action of $G$ on $X$.
+The construction is based on chapter IX of \cite{K}.